syahrul250700/Learning-React-JS/README.md

 # Getting Started with Create React App

 In this example project the node_modules folder was not uploaded because there were too many.
-So when installing React JS, it will be able to folder node_modules
+So when installing React JS, it will be able to folder node_modules.
+This project is only used as training material.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).